-However, if the alleged screenshots of Ryan’s interactions with the women who have accused him of sexual harassment exist, it is worth questioning why Trimble came to this conclusion.
+However, it is worth questioning why Trimble came to this conclusion.

 It should be noted that the College’s policies and rules around this sort of behaviour are primitive, in the sense that the powers they give the Junior Dean are insubstantial.
 And given the criterion by which we judge this kind of behaviour seems to be constantly shifting, it does not mean what was alleged was not inappropriate – or even that it shouldn’t be defined as sexual harassment.